-As the evaluation work performed for this certification procedure was carried out as a re-evaluation based on the certificate BSI-DSZ-CC-0463-2008, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on the upgrade of the implemented communication protokoll to reach conformance to the ISO/IEC 1444 standard and on the upgrade of the GMA-Verifier to version 1.1 that allows the personalisation of the file EF\CP\ECC\TP2 (compared to version 1.0, where a personalisation of this file was prohibited).
+As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0463-2008, re-use of specific evaluation tasks was possible.
+The focus of this re-evaluation was on the integration of the additional Active Authentication mechanism, the upgrade of the Chip Authentication mechanism with a second keypair, the upgrade of the GMA-Verifier with additional features and the integration of the new inlay production site GDSK, Giesecke & Devrient Slovakia.